 They come in a variety of shapes and styles, and most businesses, regardless of industry or niche, can benefit from them in some manner (more on this in a bit!).

-Step by step tutorials, how-to videos, screencasts, and training pieces are just some of the popular Instructional Video styles out there.
-And while different in their mechanics, they all share one thing in common: they are all based around useful information.
+Step-by-step tutorials, how-to videos, screencasts, and training pieces are just some of the popular Instructional Video styles out there.
+And while different in their mechanics, they all share one thing in common: they are all based on useful information.
 Tackling your target audience’s problems or answering their most relevant questions.